ChiefWoods/etch-a-sketch/README.md

 # Etch-A-Sketch

-Project for The Odin Project
+Web drawing pad for The Odin Project